Expert Advice: How to Prune a Palm Tree (with Pictures)

 Tall palm tree trimming using hydraulic lift with a basket.

-How Many Palm Leaves Should You Remove?
+How Many Palm Leaves Should You Remove

 Here is a picture of an untrimmed Date Palm.
 It has old dying leaves at the bottom and healthy green leaves emerging from the top.

-However, this is a harmful practice because even though some fronds have some yellowing, they are still essential for the palm.
+This is a very harmful practice because even though some of the fronds have some yellow in them they are still very essential for the palm.
+If your palm has been over-pruned, provide it with extra fertilizer to compensate for lost nutrients.

 How To Trim Palm Tree Leaves

 When removing a leaf, cut it as close to the trunk as possible.
-The remaining leaf base will eventually fall off, but it may take several years.
+The remaining leaf base eventually falls off, but it may take several years.
+If you try to strip the leaf base from the trunk before it is ready to fall off, you can scar the trunk.

-In some species like Date palms, you can create an interesting pattern on the trunk by cutting the leaf stems at a uniform distance from the trunk.
+In some species like Date palms, you create an interesting pattern on the trunk by cutting the leaf stems at a uniform distance from the trunk.

-Palms with crown shafts like the Royal Palm or Foxtail Palm are self-cleaning.
-They shed dead leaves, so there’s no need to prune them.
+Palms with crown shafts like Royal Palm, or Foxtail Palm are self-cleaning.
+They shed dead leaves so there is no need to prune them.
+However, sometimes you might want to remove a dying leaf to create a cleaner look.

 When removing old leaves from palms with crown shafts, see if the leaf base can be easily pulled from the crown shaft.
+If it doesn’t, leave it in place and just cut off the leaf as close to the trunk as you can.

+Pulling that leaf base before it is ready to fall might harm the palm.
 You can remove it later when it begins to turn brown or just wait for it to fall on its own.

-However, as you get higher on the trunk, leave about 1/2 inch or 3/4 inch of space from the trunk because on younger palms, the trunk is still growing, and cutting too tightly might disturb its development.
+On younger palms, when cutting bottom fronds, try to cut as close to the trunk as possible.
+However, as you get higher on the trunk, leave about 1/2 inch or 3/4 inch space from the trunk because on younger palms the growth of the trunk is still expanding, and cutting too tight might disturb trunk development.

+When there are multiple trunks, be careful not to cut the green leaf coming from the other direction from the tree next to it.
 Follow the brown leaf to the trunk to make sure you are cutting the right one.
 Cut below the last set of spines (if there are spines on the stem).

 Palm Tree Hurricane Pruning